CmrCrabs/NEA/paperwork.typ

   $ "will write up after learning roots of unity & partial derivatives" $
 \

 ==== The Jacobian @JTessendorf @Acerola-FFT @Atlas-Water @SimSlides The jacobian describes the "uniqueness" of a transformation.
-This is useful as where the waves would crash, the jacobian determinant of the transformation goes negative.
-We can then offset this result to bias the results and generate more foam.
+This is useful as where the waves would crash, the jacobian of the displacements goes negative.
+We can then offset this to bias the results and generate more foam.

   $ "Will write up once I better understand partial derivatives." $
 \